 Lots of people seem to think that you can get out of debt with mere words.
-I've actually tried this method before, and Capital One totally called my bluff.
+I've actually tried this method before, and they called my bluff.

 "I'll transer my balance!", I shrieked to the customer service rep 2 years ago.
 When I applied for another card, I got rejected.
-Mind you, I wasn't making much money at the time, but still, maybe Capital One probably has a little note on my file that says "Ignore requests for lower interest rate - she can't get one.
+Mind you, I wasn't making much money at the time, but still, maybe the bank has a little note on my file that says "Ignore requests for lower interest rate - she can't get one.
 Bwahahahaha!".